New Mexico offers families limited school choice options. The state does not support private school choice.

 New Mexico does not offer private school choice.

-New Mexico offers a state-led program and a few district-led online learning options, but as of fall 2011, there were no full-time online charter schools.
-According to Keeping Pace with K-12 Online Learning, New Mexico’s state-led Innovative Digital Education and Learning New Mexico (IDEAL-NM) program provides courses to K-12 students statewide and had 3,816 course enrollments in 2010-2011.
-As of 2010, 38 school districts and 21 charter schools offered online courses to their students.
+New Mexico offers a state-led program, two full-time online charter schools, and a few district-led online learning options.
+According to Keeping Pace with K-12 Online Learning, New Mexico’s state-led Innovative Digital Education and Learning New Mexico (IDEAL-NM) program provides courses to K-12 students statewide and had 2,697 course enrollments in 2012-2013.
+The two full-time charter schools, the New Mexico Connections Academy (NMCA) and the statewide New Mexico Virtual Academy (NMVA), will be open for the 2013-2014 school year.
+The largest online supplemental district school, eCADEMY, is a part of the Albuquerque Public School.
+As of 2013, 52 school districts and 20 charter schools offered online courses to their students.